roskenet/programming/README.md

-# programming
+# Programming
-Thoughts and snippets
+Thoughts and Code